Pixel-Services/TOS/tos.md

 To request a refund, please contact our support team within the applicable time frame.
 Service credits will be applied to your account and can be used for future purchases or services.

 ## Data Retention Policy
-When a service is canceled or terminated due to non-payment or any other reason, Pixel-Services.com will retain the associated server data for a period of 14 days (2 weeks).
+When a service is canceled or terminated due to non-payment or any other cause, Pixel-Services.com will retain the associated server data for a period of 14 days (2 weeks).
 During this retention period, users may request access to their data or restore their service by resolving the issue that led to the termination.

 ### Access and Restoration
 - **Access Requests**: Users may contact our support team within the 14-day retention period to request access to their server data.